mathiasgheno/ducto/packages/modifiers/src/object/turnPropertiesValueIntoNumber/README.md

 # turnPropertiesValueIntoNumber

-This function is going to check if the value of the property is a number (like `'1'`) and and turn it into a number.
+This function is going to check if the value of the property is a number (like `'1'`) and and turn it into a number, recursively.

 ### Using with Pipeline Operator